 This section is a bare-bones version of the what and how of running a Chaos Day.
-The rest of the playbook expands each step and adds the why plus examples of application.
+The rest of the playbook expands each step, covering the key outcomes, common problems and examples of application.

-If you already know what Chaos Days are, why they are beneficial and that you’re ready to run one, read on.
-If you’d first like to get a firmer understanding, skip over this section and read What and why.
+If you already know what Chaos Days are, why they are beneficial and if you’re ready to run one, read on.
+If you’d like to start by getting a firmer understanding, skip over this section and read What and why.

 The steps for running a Chaos Day are